bigjermaine/DVTApplicationTest/README.md

 DVTApplicationTest
 A lightweight iOS application built with SwiftUI to demonstrate the MVVM (Model–View–ViewModel) architectural pattern.
-It showcases best practices in reactive data binding, persistence, and Swift concurrency using native Apple frameworks— no third-party dependencies.
+It showcases best practices in reactive data binding, persistence, and Swift concurrency using native Apple frameworks.

+no third-party dependencies.

 Overview
 This project emphasizes clean architecture and modern SwiftUI techniques for iOS 17 and above.
-It integrates UserDefaults for quick, transient data (e.g., favorites) and Core Data for structured, persistent storage of entities.
+It integrates UserDefaults for quick, transient data (e.g favorites) and Core Data for structured, persistent storage of entities.

 Features
 * MVVM Architecture — Clear separation of concerns between: